DoSomething/communal-docs/Incidents/README.md

 ## Merge Incidents

-If multiple related incidents are triggered at the same time, you can merge them to consolidate all of the alerts in one place.
+If multiple related incidents are triggered at the same time, you can merge them to consolidate all of the alerts  & incident notes in one place.
 The newly merged incident will be resolved when all of the alerts within it resolve.

 ![Screen Shot 2020-05-01 at 11 19 07 AM](https://user-images.githubusercontent.com/583202/80816627-d8b3a680-8b9d-11ea-95d6-dab73711d134.png)